OnurAkyuz61/IKU-Robot/README.md

 <br>

 ## :warning: Please Pay Attention Here!
-> Kodu düzgün bir şekilde çalıştırabilmeniz için WPILib kütüphanesinin kurulu olması gerekmektedir. Şuan yayınlanan son sürüm olan WPILib 2023.4.3 kullanılarak yazılmıştır.
-WPILib kütüphanesine <a href="https://github.com/wpilibsuite/allwpilib/releases">buradan</a> erişebilirsiniz.
+> In order to run the code properly, the WPILib library must be installed.
+It was written using WPILib 2023.4.3, the latest version currently released.
+You can access the WPILib library <a href="https://github.com/wpilibsuite/allwpilib/releases">here</a>.